 8. Savannah Is Relaxed–but Still Respectful

-- Don’t rush interactions
+- Do not rush your interactions

 Pros & Cons of Traveling to Savannah